 - Through this app, you can access remote resources through your Remote Desktop Gateway

-- It allows for rich multi-touch experience with the remote desktop protocol (RDP) and RemoteFX supporting Windows gestures
+- It allows for a rich multi-touch experience with the remote desktop protocol (RDP) and RemoteFX supporting Windows gestures

 - It offers a secure connection to your data and applications with breakthrough Network Layer Authentication (NLA) technology